-Key term

-Description

-Interest rate Conversion10% per annum, which is payable in arrears or at conversion.
-At the Company's election, subject to receipt of Shareholder approval, which, if elected, will be sought at the Company's 2022 Annual General Meeting.
-Calculated on a 5 day VWAP immediately before the Annual general Meeting.
-The date on which the Company holds it 2022 Annual General Meeting of Shareholders.
-If Shareholder approval is not obtained or not sought the loan becomes immediately repayable in cash.
+Key term Description Interest rate 10% per annum, which is payable in arrears or at conversion.
+Conversion At the Company's election on receipt of shareholder approval, which was sought and approved at the Company's 2022 Annual General Meeting held on the 31 May 2022.
+Conversion price Calculated on a 5 day VWAP immediately before the Annual general Meeting.
+Loan term The 31 May 2022, which was the date of the 2022 Annual General Meeting of Shareholders.
+As shareholder approval was received, the loan was converted to equity on this date.